manasgarg/manasgarg.github.io/_posts/2015-04-11-i-do-but-i-dont.markdown

 <em>I, ____, take you, ____, to be my (husband/wife).
 I promise to be true to you in good times and in bad, in sickness and in health.
 I will love you and honor you all the days of my life.</em>

 It's just two lines but it's a very serious business we are getting into.
-People respond with “I do”, except that they (mostly) don't.
-Not because we don't intend to, but rather because we don't even understand what it means.
+People respond with "I do", except that they (mostly) don't.
+Not because they don't intend to, but rather because they don't even understand what it means.

 I have found that people with happy married life marry twice.
-First time is an instantaneous affair of committing by saying “I do” or something equivalent.
+First time is an instantaneous affair of committing by saying _"I do"_ or something equivalent.
 Second time is a “gradual process” of learning to live that commitment on a day to day basis.
-In other words, you say "I do" and then you "do" :)
+In other words, first you say _"I do"_, then you realize that you _actually don't_ and then you _learn to do_ :)